CaryGrantAnderson/Practical_Machine_Learning/PML.md

 confusionMatrix(predictint_Testing, testing$classe)
 ```

-We have a 91.99% fit for our testing data which is very close to our training data.
+We have a 91.99% fit for our testing data which is very close to our training data at 93.4%.
+A variance of 1.41% which is well within our expected 5% error estimation.

 ## 14. Conclusion.